-SOUTHERN GWAII HAANAS EXPLORER – EXPEDITION KAYAKING
+SOUTHERN GWAII HAANAS EXPLORER โ EXPEDITION KAYAKING

 Previous multi-day kayaking and backcountry camping experience is required for this tour.
 A certain level of physical fitness and mobility is required as well as the ability to enjoy what can sometimes be less than ideal conditions, like wind and rain.
 Below is a bit of what you can expect on this tour.

-- Expect a 2-4 hr open Zodiac water taxi transit at beginning and end of tour.
-Paddle a fully loaded single and/or double kayak for 4-6 hours per day for multiple days.
+- Paddle a fully loaded single and/or double kayak for 4-6 hours per day for multiple days.

 - Expect to spend time in a double kayak during your tour.
-With advance notice we can often accommodate guests who want to spend their entire trip in a double kayak but we cannot accommodate guests who want to spend their entire trip in a single kayak.
+With advance notice, we can often accommodate guests who want to spend their entire trip in a double kayak but we cannot accommodate guests who want to spend their entire trip in a single kayak.

-- Paddle into wind and waves
+- Paddle in wind, current, and waves

 - Climb on and off our zodiac water taxi to the beach at the beginning and end of the trip.

-- If you have physical limitations that may make this difficult contact our office before booking to ensure this can be accommodated.
+- Assist with loading and offloading of gear and supplies from water taxi.
+If you have physical limitations that may make this difficult contact our officeย before booking to ensure this can be accommodated.

 - Carry heavy kayaks and gear up and down the beach (this is often the most physically demanding part of the trip)

-- If you have physical limitations that may make this difficult contact our office before booking to ensure this can be accommodated.
+If you have physical limitations that may make this difficultย contact our officeย before booking to ensure this can be accommodated.

 - Use the inter-tidal area for low-impact toilet use.
-This is a wilderness area and there are no facilities in the areas we visit.
+This is a wilderness area and there are no facilities, including outhouses, in the areas we visit.

 - Recognize that wildlife does not operate on our schedules.
 Our guides are very knowledgeable and attempt to provide as many wildlife viewings as possible.
 However, there are no guarantees when it comes to viewing specific species.

 - Stay upbeat and positive in various conditions.
-We are in a rainforest and over eight days we may encounter all kinds of weather imaginable
+We are in a rainforest and over eight days, we may encounter all kinds of weather imaginable.

 - We pride ourselves on the wholesome hearty meals we provide on our tours.
 The effort that goes into planning, organizing, and executing our wilderness menus is quite extensive.
 We are happy to accommodate many dietary restrictions on our tours but each restriction adds to the complexity of this planning and adds additional costs.
 Below are some of the common restrictions we can accommodate on our base camp tours and any additional costs associated with it that you will be charged.